 Water, bowl and snacks

-To carry enough water for you and your dog, I strongly recommend investing in getting yourself a good running hydration pack (Men’s options / Women’s options) that can carry a couple of bottles and/or a water bladder with enough volume.
+To carry enough water for you both when you go running with your dog, I strongly recommend investing in getting yourself a good running hydration pack (Men’s options / Women’s options) that can carry a couple of bottles and/or a water bladder with enough volume.
 A hydration pack also has plenty of pockets for all the other stuff you and your dog may need – the aforementioned poo bags and waste, dog snacks for your halfway / summit break, and first aid kit (more on that, below).

 Potential hazards when trail running with your dog

 We’ve written previously about some of the potential hazards for people when trail running – most of which can be overcome by being prepared and exercising common sense and good judgement.
-All of these also apply to your dog – and some, even more so, because your dog will not (at least verbally) tell you that they are overly tired, overly thirsty or have a thorn in their paw, so you need to pay attention to them, what they’re doing and their body language so you can pre-empt their needs.
+All of these also apply to your dog – and some, even more so, because your dog will not (at least verbally) tell you that they are overly tired, overly thirsty or have a thorn in their paw, so you need to pay attention to them, what they’re doing and their body language so you can pre-empt their needs when you run with them.

-Kepler absolutely loves putting on his cooling vest when he starts getting too hot on a run – it’s amazing how revived he seems as soon as it goes on!
+Kepler absolutely loves putting on his cooling vest when he starts getting too hot during a run – it’s amazing how revived he seems as soon as it goes on!

 Cold is a different matter…

-Every dog is different but generally, any animal not used to regularly walking on snow and ice is going to be at risk of getting overly cold paws and also potentially cutting them on sharp, cold ice edges.
-Applying Musher’s Secret helps, as can wearing dog booties, although they do take some getting used to before your dog is likely to comfortably wear them to hike or run in.
+Every dog is different but generally, any animal not used to regularly walking on snow and ice is going to be at risk of getting overly cold paws and also potentially cutting them on sharp, cold ice edges if you take them out running in cold winters.
+Applying Musher’s Secret to their paws helps, as can wearing dog booties, although they do take some getting used to before your dog is likely to comfortably wear them to hike or run in.

 Dog injuries when trail running

-As most trail dogs run with naked paws the most common physical hazard, aside from temperature-related issues, is an injury to a paw.
+As most people’s dogs are going to be running with naked paws the most common physical hazard when you take your dog running, aside from temperature-related issues, is an injury to a paw.
 This is generally pretty obvious if your dog starts to limp or favor one of their legs while running.
-To help keep Kepler’s paws happy, we try to seek out softer forest trails over rocky trails as these are softer on his feet, as well as on ours!
+To help keep Kepler’s paws happy when he is running, we try to seek out softer forest trails over rocky trails as these are softer on his feet, as well as on ours!

-Dogs are also more susceptible than their humans to small critters such as fire ants and ticks.
+Dogs are also more susceptible than their humans to small critters such as fire ants and ticks, especially when you’re running your dog on trails.
 To avoid the creepy bugs we use Kepler’s leash to keep him out of long grass where ticks generally hang out.
 If you’re not familiar with ticks and the hazards these pose to people as well as animals, read this post.

 Foxtails are a danger to dogs in some parts of the world.
 These are sharp, dry grasses that can get stuck in various parts of your dog and because they’re barbed, they’re nasty as they tend to work their way into the body and cause potentially very serious damage.
-Fortunately in most places we have been I generally only find foxtails next to the trail, rather than on it, so we have found that by keeping our dog moving lowers the risk of him picking any up on his paws or in any other part of his body.
+Fortunately in most places we have been I generally only find foxtails next to the trail, rather than on it, so we have found that by keeping our dog moving and on a leash when running him lowers the risk of him picking any up on his paws or in any other part of his body.

 Other wild or domestic animals on or near trails